Terunofuji Haruo: Makuuchi division

 He was promoted to the rank of sekiwake for the next tournament.
-In the March Grand Tournament of 2015, he defeated yokozuna Hakuhō (unbeaten in his last 36 matches), and finished runner-up with a 13–2 record, having also defeated both komusubi as well as the ōzeki Gōeidō and Kotoshōgiku.
+In the March Grand Tournament of 2015, he remained unbeaten for the first half of the tournament, scoring a seventh victory over Tochinoshin.
+These seven wins in a row, achieved in his first san'yaku-ranked tournament, make Terunofuji the first wrestler in 75 years to achieve this feat, since Itsutsushima at the May 1940 tournament.
+Terunofuji then defeated yokozuna Hakuhō (unbeaten in his last 36 matches), and finished runner-up with a 13–2 record, having also defeated both komusubi as well as the ōzeki Gōeidō and Kotoshōgiku.
 He received his second Fighting Spirit Prize and was also awarded the prize for Outstanding Performance.
 After his final contest he said "I'll shoot for double-digit wins at the next tournament and hopefully that will lead to victory.
 Now I just want to take a long rest".
 In May Terunofuji was beaten on the opening day of the Natsu basho by Sadanoumi, but won his next seven including victories over both komusubi and the ōzeki Kotoshōgiku.
 After defeats by Tokushōryū on day nine and Hakuhō on day eleven he recovered to win his next three matches including victories over Kisenosato and the sekiwake Myōgiryū to enter the final day in a tie for first place with Hakuhō.
 In his final match he defeated the Bulgarian maegashira Aoiyama by yori-kiri or force-out, and then saw Hakuhō lose to Harumafuji.
 The result was that Terunofuji, in his eighth top-division tournament, was handed his first championship with a 12–3 record and was awarded the Fighting Spirit Prize for the third time.
 Terunofuji admitted that he had been "almost in tears" at the conclusion of the tournament and said, "When I was 15 years old I watched sumo and wanted to become a sumo wrestler and so came to Japan.
 It was a dream of mine to win the championship.
 To actually win it is like a dream."
 A few days after the tournament, Terunofuji's official promotion to ōzeki was announced in a press conference.
 He was the first to be promoted to ōzeki having previously spent only two tournaments in san'yaku since Yoshibayama 64 years earlier.
 As Yoshibayama's promotion came before the six-tournaments per year system, Terunofuji was the first to be promoted after only four months in san'yaku.